SublimeCodeIntel/SublimeCodeIntel/README.rst

 v3.0.0 (unreleased, beta):

 + Uses CodeIntel as an OOP command and package.
-  Needs to install CodeIntel with pip: `pip install codeintel`
+  Needs to install CodeIntel with pip: `pip install -U CodeIntel`

 v2.2.0 (2015-03-26):